elliot736/rls-gen/README.md

 ![Component Diagram](docs/component-diagram.png)

-Intentional design choices:
+**Design decisions:**

-- **Validator vs Auditor are separate concerns.** Validation checks your config in isolation (is it well-formed?).
+- **Validator and Auditor are separate concerns.** Validation checks your config in isolation (is it well-formed?).
 Auditing compares your config against a live schema dump (is it complete?).
 You can validate without a database, but you need a schema dump to audit.
 - **Regex-based schema parsing.** The auditor parses `CREATE TABLE` statements with targeted regexes against `pg_dump` output.
 A full SQL parser would be more robust but adds a heavy dependency for something that runs against a predictable format.
 - **Single runtime dependency** (`yaml`).
 Everything else is standard library.
-The CLI is hand-rolled from `process.argv` — no framework overhead for three simple commands.
+The CLI is hand-rolled from `process.argv`, no framework overhead for three simple commands.

 See [docs/adr/](docs/adr/) for the full decision records.

+---

 ## Development